-Ah, Adventure Game Studio.
-Easily my favorite engine of all time, second only to… SCUMM (bet ya didn’t see that coming).
-Unlike most jams, which tend to last anything from 72 hours to a week, with no engine restriction, MAGS spans a full month and requires participants to use Adventure Game Studio.
-So who’s in the mood for some fresh freeware adventures?
+So, MAGS!
+Unlike most jams, which tend to last from 72 hours to a full week with no engine restriction, this one spans a month and requires participants to use… wait for it… Adventure Game Studio!
+Who’s in the mood for creating some adventure games?

 As is often the case with game jams, MAGS also makes use of a theme, picked by the previous winner.
 January’s submissions had to fit under ‘something cold, something burrowed, something pink’, which is far from the strangest or most narrow game jam theme ever; 10 seconds, anyone?
 Exactly.
 Now, seeing how they were all created from scratch within a single month (music and sound being the sole exceptions), you obviously shouldn’t expect an hour-long saga from the lot.
 Instead, take it for what it is and enjoy the experience while it lasts.